Pegah-B/EndtoEnd_MLPipelines_AzureMLStudio/README.md

 ## Overview

-This repository contains three machine learning projects, including Automobile Price Prediction (Regression), Diabetes Prediction (Classification), and Penguin Clustering (Clustering).
+This repository contains three ML projects, including Automobile Price Prediction (Regression), Diabetes Prediction (Classification), and Penguin Clustering (Clustering).
 They demonstrate the development of an end-to-end pipeline using Microsoft Azure Machine Learning Studio with no coding required, all built, deployed, and tested within Azure's user-friendly interface.
 Detailed documentation for each project is available in its respective PDF file, including:

 &nbsp;&nbsp; 1 - **Azure Workspace and Compute Setup:** Configured the Azure ML workspace and allocated compute resources.